Icefields Parkway Itinerary: 15 Stops to Add to Your Drive

 6. Weeping Wall

-This waterfall on a wall is at Cirrus Mountain and resembles a river of tears on the mountainside on the way to Jasper.
+This waterfall is at Cirrus Mountain and resembles a river of tears on the mountainside on the way to Jasper.

 The water cascades into several waterfalls at a height of more than 100 meters (330 feet) high, with the main waterfall called Teardrop.